 -- Moving from one shooting position to another

 Each of these major tasks is composed of sub tasks that also must be performed correctly.
 We can break each major task down into sub tasks and then apply the deliberate practice methodology to improve our skills.
 For example, as we analyze the major task of turning then drawing the pistol, should we turn toward the side where our pistol is holstered (in my case the right side) or the side opposite our pistol.
+How should we move our feet?
+Where should we be looking?
+When do we draw the pistol from the holster?
+When does the support hand contact the pistol?
+Lots of questions--there are probably others.
 Some experimentation shows that the distance to the target is shorter and our ability to get the pistol on target is faster if we turn toward the side with the holstered pistol.

 Another example--moving from one shooting position to another.
 Do we dismount (lower) the pistol as we move or keep it mounted (in the firing position)?
 If you are only moving a few feet then keeping the pistol in a firing position is fine.
-If you must move more than a few feet then dismount the pistol (muzzle awareness at all times) and run normally to the next position.
-As you cover the last few yards, mount the pistol so that as you to stop at the firing position you have the pistol ready to fire as you acquire the target.
+If you must move more than a few feet then dismount the pistol (muzzle awareness at all times) and run normally to the next position keeping the pistol high.
+As you cover the last few yards, mount the pistol so that as you glide into a stop at the firing position you have the pistol ready to fire as you acquire the target.
 This saves you the additional time you would spend if you had waited until you came to a complete stop to bring the pistol onto the target.

 Drills can help us deliberately practice and master the subtasks associated with each major task.
 However, a key point: You should push yourself with a par time goal that is challenging but not impossible for zero down with each sequence.
 Ideally you only want to be succeeding in 50-80% of your attempts.
 Less than that and you’ll get frustrated--more than that and you’re not pushing yourself hard enough and that’s how you get better.
 When you can meet the par time consistently--speed up.
 This criteria applies for every deliberate practice session and every drill.
 Let’s look at a few drills that can help you work on your weak points.